Kinky Boots (musical): Broadway (2013 - 2019)

 The musical's economic clout empowers a shift in the American cultural climate, engendering acceptance of cross-dressing and transgender individuals.
 For example, on November 28, 2013, members of the cast performed the finale of the show in the nationally televised Macy's Thanksgiving Day Parade.
 Many viewers commented that, in their opinion, the performance was inappropriate for a family program.
-By contrast, some spectators applauded the performance for sharing messages of “inclusivity” and “diversity”.
-This demonstrates how the musical's financial power has played a strong role in “starting a dialogue”, both support and criticism, facilitating the necessary steps to “open peoples’ minds” and hearts towards LGBTI Americans.
-Fierstein responded that the show's inclusion in the parade reflected decreasing prejudice and increased tolerance for LGBT people in society.
 The performance of August 26, 2015 marked the 1000th Broadway performance for the production.
 The Broadway production closed on April 7, 2019 after 34 previews and 2,507 performances.